-Wages Paid to U.S. Citizens and Resident Aliens Employed Abroad
+Social Security and Medicare tax for U.S. Citizens and Resident Aliens Employed Abroad by American Employers

 Wages paid to U.S. citizens and resident aliens employed outside the United States are generally subject to Social Security and Medicare tax if the employer is an American employer.